-As we ate, I was struck at how different cultures outside the west always seem to eat.
-Like much of the world, the locals in Cambodia enjoy communal eating – a tarp is put down, dishes are brought out and placed in the middle, and everyone sits crossed legged, eating and grabbing what they want.
+As we ate, I was struck at how different cultures outside the West always seem to eat.
+Like much of the world, the locals in Cambodia enjoy communal eating.
+A tarp is put down, dishes are brought out and placed in the middle, and everyone sits crossed legged, eating and grabbing what they want.
 There’s no my plate or your plate.
 It’s a shared communal meal in a society where community is important.

 I was struck by not just how they ate, but what they ate as well.
-Like many poor rural communities I’ve visited, nothing here is wasted.
+Like many poor, rural communities I’ve visited, nothing here is wasted.
 The squid is cooked whole, the shrimp head is eaten, and no part of that chicken goes unused.
-This isn’t unique to Cambodian culture; it happens throughout the world and is in stark contrast to the wastefulness of the west.
+This isn’t unique to Cambodian culture; it happens throughout the world and is in stark contrast to the wastefulness of the West.
 Everything we eat is super sized and thrown away.

 As night continued, I learned some basic Khmer phrases, became buddies with one of the boatman, and did a shot of some really bad Khmer liquor with one of the cooks.

 As travelers, we move around a lot.
-We scratch surfaces but never peel back the layers of the local onion.
+We scratch surfaces but never peel back the layers of the onion.
 There’s only so much you can do in a few days.
-If you really want to understand a place or life on a deeper level, at some point, you need to just stop, stay put, and soak in your environment.
+If you really want to understand a place on a deeper level, at some point, you need to just stop, stay put, and soak in your environment.